-- Any Leader who is alleged to have broken these activity rules must have their Certificate (a) suspended immediately. - The relevant Commissioner will promptly enquire into the allegation and determine whether (b) the Certificate is to be reinstated, modified or cancelled. - The relevant Commissioner may at any time impose restrictions, suspend, withdraw or not renew a permit provided they have reasonable grounds to do so.
-Any amendment of a permit's status is only valid if the record at Scout Headquarters is updated as appropriate. - (d) A Certificate automatically expires if a member leaves the Scout Association.
+- (a) Any Leader who is alleged to have broken these activity rules must have their Certificate suspended immediately. - (b) The relevant Commissioner will promptly enquire into the allegation and determine whether the Certificate is to be reinstated, modified or cancelled. - (c) The relevant Commissioner may at any time impose restrictions, suspend, withdraw or not renew a Certificate provided they have reasonable grounds to do so.
+Any amendment of a Certificate's status is only valid if the record at Scout Headquarters is updated as appropriate. - (d) A Certificate automatically expires if a member leaves the Scout Association.